Program Objectives and Outcomes

 Educational Goals of Food Engineering Department:

-2. Who are able to continue postgraduate education at universities in the relevant fields,
+2. They receive graduate education at universities in the relevant field.

-3. Who have acquired lifelong learning skills and can work as researchers in universities and research centers.
+3. They work as researchers in universities and research centers with their lifelong learning skills.

 Vision and Mission of Food Engineering Department: